-After receiving a paper submitted to TJCSM by the online submission form, the editor should personally make a quick decision in at least 15 days (what we call quick pre-refereeing) whether this paper is suitable.
-If the paper is far from receiving editor’s interests, it should be returned immediately to the Managing Committee which will seek another appropriate editor who is willing to act as the responsible editor for the paper.
-If the paper doesn’t satisfy TJCSM’s standards, for instance if the paper is clearly of low level, or the English and the exposition are badly written, then such paper should be recommended a priori for rejection.
+Receiving a paper submitted to TMJ by the online submission form the editor should personally make quick decision at least in 15 days (what we call quick pre-refereeing) whether this paper is suitable.
+If the paper is far from receiving editor’s interests, it should be returned immediately to the Managing Committee which will seek another appropriate editor who is willing to act as responsible editor for the paper.
+If the paper doesn’t satisfy TMJ standards, for instance if the paper is clearly of low level, or the English and the exposition are badly written, then such paper should be recommended a priori for rejection.
 In case the paper is suitable, the receiving editor takes the responsibility for this paper and sends it to a referee.
+All this information should be sent by the receiving editor to the Managing Committee no later than 15 days as mentioned above, personally to Dali Zangurashvili (email@example.com) who is the Editorial Assistant of the Managing Committee.

-Any editor may submit a paper for TJCSM to another editor.
+Any editor may submit a paper for TMJ to another editor.
 Papers submitted by editors are treated exactly as other papers except that the author is excluded from discussion.

-The responsible editor sends his or her recommendation (together with a PDF file of the recommended paper and the referee(s) report(s)) to the Managing Committee.
-The Managing Committee will follow the recommendation of the responsible editor, but it reserves the right to solicit further advice.
-The Editor-in-Chief makes the final decision on acceptance or rejection of submitted papers.
+The responsible editor sends his or her recommendation (together with a pdf file of the recommended paper and the referee(s) report(s)) to the Editor -in-Chief (to the Editorial Assistant).
+The Editor-in-Chief will follow the recommendation of the responsible editor, but it reserves the right to solicit further advice.
+The Editor-in-Chief makes final decision on acceptance or rejection of submitted papers.
+Acceptance and rejection letters are sent to the author(s) by the Editorial Assistant.

-After a positive decision, the author is informed that his or her paper has been accepted, and is asked to timely send the final LaTeX file and the confirmation of payment of Article Processing Charge to the Managing Committee at email@example.com for publication.
+After a positive decision the author is informed that his or her paper has been accepted and asked to send in time the final LaTeX file to the Editor-in-Chief at inassari-at-gmail.com and to the Editorial Office at inassari-at-yahoo.com for publication.